-Over the past year, there’s been a marked increase in interest related to artificial intelligence (AI), especially Generative AI, also known as GenAI.
+Over the past year, there’s been a marked increase in interest related to artificial intelligence (AI), especially Generative AI (GenAI).
 Technology vendors and industry pundits have made far-reaching claims about AI’s long-term potential and immediate benefits.

-On the other hand, AI still has its limitations, and the best solutions for sophisticated legal workflows often require oversight from legal professionals.
-For internal legal teams to avail themselves of the tremendous potential AI offers, they need to understand the underpinnings of AI, its associated strengths, and potential shortcomings.
+On the other hand, AI still has limitations, and the best solutions for sophisticated legal workflows often require oversight from legal professionals.
+For internal legal teams to take advantage of AI’s tremendous potential, they need to understand its underpinnings, associated strengths, and potential shortcomings.

 AI is a broad field focused on the creation of machines capable of performing complex tasks that typically require human intelligence, such as understanding and generating language and making decisions.